apify/apify-docs/content/academy/apify_platform/deploying/docker_file.md

 The **Dockerfile** is a file which gives the Apify platform (or Docker, more specifically) instructions on how to create an environment for your code to run in.
 Every actor must have a Dockerfile, as actors run in Docker containers.
 Docker isolates your code so it can be safely run on the Apify platform. `docker build` is run when you press the **Build** button on an actor's page, while `docker run` happens when (you guessed it) you run the actor.

+> Actors on the platform are always run in Docker containers; however, they can also be run in local Docker containers.
+This is not common pracice though, as it requires more setup and a deeper understanding of Docker.
+For testing, it's best to just run the actor on the local OS (this requires you to have the underlying runtime installed, such as Node.js, Rust, GO, etc).

 ## [](#base-images) Base images

 If your project doesn’t already contain a Dockerfile, don’t worry!
 [Docker Hub](https://hub.docker.com/) provides a ton of free Docker images for most use-cases, upon which you can create your own images.
 At the base level, each Docker image contains a Linux OS distribution and usually also a programming language runtime (such as Node.js).
 You can also find images with preinstalled libraries or just install them yourself during the build step.